By Michael Hilkemeijer

 It is, therefore, important that you as the educator enable them to develop further their critical skills in relation to media so that they become as skillful at navigating media texts as many appear to be in relation to print-based texts (Marsh, 2006).

-Known as media education or literacy, there are many skills, knowledge and understanding, developed in relation to various media such as moving image, the Internet, radio, newspapers, and magazines.
+Known as media literacy education or literacy, there are many skills, knowledge and understanding, developed in relation to various media such as moving image, the Internet, radio, newspapers, and magazines.
 The integration of digital technology into media literacy has also shaped media literacy in the following ways:

 - Digital devices give us easy access to a nearly an unlimited amount of information.